 He sneered as the light turned green.
 At the next signalized intersection he and I crossed paths.
 I rode onto the sidewalk because I saw the spire of Boise’s magnificent historic train station.
 I wanted to study Google Maps to figure out how to get to it.

 To my astonishment — and then horror — I watched as “Grizzly” rolled onto Vista Avenue and away down the hill.
 I wanted to shout after him:

 “Dude!
 Get back on the sidewalk!
 You’ll be safer.”

 You see, he rode his bike on the right edge of the right travel lane.
 If you’re going to ride on a high-speed arterial road, own your space!
 Control your travel lane.
 Make it clear to other drivers that they need to change lanes to pass.

-As far as I know, he was fine–and I sure was!
+As far as I know, he was fine — and I sure was!
 Lisa met me at my hotel.
 She regaled me with a ride to remember.
-What a wonderful city Boise is!
+What a wonderful city she calls home!
 We had a splendid time.

 And Seattle?
 I doubt that I’ll ride again to or from SeaTac, but not because of the airport.
 Like all airports, it was super easy to navigate using savvy cycling principles.

 It’s just Seattle.
 I had to ride 18 miles that afternoon.
 I was hauling a bunch of stuff to teach CyclingSavvy.
 Our hosts warned us that Seattle was hilly, but I thought I could handle it.
 Wrong.
 The distance combined with the terrain defeated me.
 I grew weary of pushing my bike and loaded trailer up steep hills.
 I hopped on Sound Transit.

 Savvy cyclists always have a “Plan B.” 😉

 Safe Joy Riding